 Eventually, I suppose the aim is to use the dividend income to pay some household bills.
 Things like council tax, or water rates.
 That’s when passive income really takes over.
 We are such a long way off this!
 However, it is definitely a long term goal.
 At the moment, I am aiming for my first three figure month from dividend income alone.
 That will happen next year, I’m confident about it 🙂 how exciting will that be?!

-The dividend income received in October is a combination of dividends from shares and payments or from funds.
-October is similar in number to that of September, slightly smaller.
+The dividend income received in October is a combination of dividends from shares and funds.
 There are always going to be swings in terms of how much income is produced by dividends, just because different holdings pay out at different times.
-The majority of mine seem to pay out within the first six months of the year.
-My stocks and shares ISA is with Hargreaves Lansdown, which is very easy to use and I’d definitely recommend them.
-You can get information about that here or even open an ISA in about 5 minutes.
+In October 2016 I received £11.80 in dividends.
+Not much really, but this year is better.

 Dividends received in October:

 - Standard Life Inv UK Real Estate – £0.47